mircealungu/mircea/essays/devx-and-ai.md

 There is one extra hope: that the general LLM model, trained on the whole internet, will be able to adapt to a given's codebase, such that it can answer individual questions about that codebase.

+Other Open Questions
+- **Can we have open models, the way that we have open source** -- models that are not black boxes that belong to a corporation, but rather, that are created and maintained in the open?
+After all, they are built on the open internet.
-Integration with CI/CD ... can they help with integration -- could use Chat interfaces to run ops? too far fetched...
+- Integration with CI/CD ... can they help with integration -- could use Chat interfaces to run ops? too far fetched...
+-